Battle of Kyiv (2022): Encirclement efforts of Kyiv

-On 3 March, The New York Times estimated that over 15,000 people were hiding in the city's subway for shelter.
-On the same day, the United Kingdom Ministry of Defence issued a statement that over the past three days the advancing Russian convoy had made "little discernable progress" going forward.

-On 4 March, a new wave of shelling struck downtown Kyiv, including the Borshchahivka neighbourhood.
-A CNN investigation found that the strikes had hit a business center and many multi-story buildings in the western areas of the city.
+On 3 March, The New York Times estimated that over 15,000 people were sheltering in the city's subway.
+The UK Ministry of Defence stated that over the past three days the advancing Russian convoy had made "little discernable progress" going forward.
+The following day, a wave of shelling struck downtown Kyiv, including the Borshchahivka neighbourhood.
+A CNN investigation found that the strikes had hit a business center and multi-story buildings in the western areas of the city.

 On 7 March, Ukrainian authorities claimed Ukrainian forces had destroyed two Russian aircraft.
-Later, Zelenskyy denied rumors that he had fled the city, stating that he will stay in Kyiv.
+Later, Zelenskyy denied rumors that he had fled the city, insisting that he intended to stay in Kyiv.

-The effort to encircle Kyiv ultimately came to naught.
-Later, on 22 March, Ukrainian forces retook the town of Makariv, effectively halting any potential blockade of the city.
+The attempt by the Russians to encircle Kyiv failed.
+Later, on 22 March, Ukrainian forces retook Makariv, effectively halting any potential blockade of the city.